statistikZH/statbot/documentation/01_intro_challenge_data.md

 For example:
 Question: *"Wie viele Leute lebten per 31.12.2020 im Kanton Zürch?"*
-Asnwer: *"Der Kanton Zürich hatte per 31.12.2020 1'551'342 Einwohner/innen (zivilirechtliche Bevölkerung)."*
+Answer: *"Der Kanton Zürich hatte per 31.12.2020 1'551'342 Einwohner/innen (zivilirechtliche Bevölkerung)."*

-While this seems like a fairly straightforward process, it requires a couple of rather complicated operations behind the scenes.
+While this seems like a fairly straightforward process, it requires a couple of more or less complicated operations behind the scenes.
 For example, statistical information is commonly structured in tables.
-However, the information people need is often not readily available in the tables but requires statistical aggregations across cells such as computing averages by different groups, sums, or counts.
+However, the information people need is often not readily available in tables but requires statistical aggregations across cells such as computing averages by different groups, sums, or counts.

-In a classical chatbot approach, textbased questions and answers are commonly fed into a pre-trained model and used in a Q&A-Scheme.
-We think that such an appraoch is not suitable for our purposes, mainly because of the vast number of possible Q&A-pairs.
+In a classical chatbot approach, textbased questions and answers are commonly fed into a pre-trained model and used in a Q&A-scheme.
+We think that such an approach is not suitable for our purposes, mainly because of the vast number of possible Q&A-pairs.
 The number increases exponentially with growing sizes and soures of tables (imagine all possible combinations in a table with "only" 500 rows times 20 columns -- and then multiply this by at least 200 different data sources).

 We believe there are two large components to the development of the bot.
 First, the bot needs to be able to "understand" the questions.
 Second, the bot needs to provide an answer to the data query.
 In this challenge, we would like to focus on the first component.
 - The primary aim of this challenge is to find a way to extract the most important pieces of information from a given question such that the bot is able to work with them further down the pipeline.